iterative/dvc.org/content/docs/use-cases/model-registry.md

 These steps provide a streamlined workflow from model development to deployment, supporting all stages of ML model lifecycle.

-To begin with this integrated approach to managing your ML models, explore [Studio model registry] docs and get started today!
+To begin with this integrated approach to managing your ML models, explore [DVC Studio model registry] docs and get started today!

 [gitops]: https://www.gitops.tech/
-[Studio model registry]: /doc/studio/user-guide/model-registry
+[DVC Studio model registry]: /doc/studio/user-guide/model-registry
 [versions]: /doc/use-cases/versioning-data-and-models